LVermunt92/YogaFuelPlan/replit.md

   - **Mushrooms (regular)**: ALWAYS specify in grams (e.g., "150g mushrooms, sliced", "100g button mushrooms") - NEVER use pieces
   - **Portobello mushrooms**: ALWAYS specify in pieces (e.g., "2 large portobello mushrooms", "1 portobello mushroom cap") - these are specialty items that stay separate on shopping lists
   - **Cauliflower**: Use cauliflower rice (e.g., "300g cauliflower rice") or florets in grams (e.g., "250g cauliflower florets") - NEVER use "1 head" as it's imprecise for portion control
+  - **Lemon**: ALWAYS specify in pieces (e.g., "juice of 1 lemon", "1 lemon, zested", "juice of 1/2 lemon") - NEVER use ml for lemon juice
   - When AI generates new recipes, it MUST follow these ingredient format rules to ensure shopping list accuracy and consistency

 # System Architecture